Comparison: What is the difference between Ableton Live 12 Lite, Intro, Standard, and Suite (in 2025)?

 "45+ Of The Best FREE Vst Instruments for 2023 from 2022 (Pc & Mac) - Synths, Pianos, Strings, Keys"

 But if you have the budget, it is very convenient to have all of Ableton's Software Instruments inside Live Suite.
-Click on the links to see Demos.
+Click on the links to see Demos of these instruments that are only available in Live Suite or Live Standard.

 Free Sample Packs